StanTraykov/dumbarb/CONFIG.md

 * **[Engine section](#engine-section)**: [Basic params](#basic-parameters) | [Miscellaneous](#miscellaneous)

-The dumbarb config file consists of sections that begin with a line containing the section name in square brackets and terminate at the start of another section or EOF.
+A dumbarb config file consists of sections that begin with a line containing the section name in square brackets and terminate at the start of another section or EOF.
 Each section contains parameters in the form ``name = value``, with each name-value pair starting on a new line (with multi-line values permitted).
 Parameter names are case insensitive; section names are NOT.

 Each sections describes either an engine or a match between two engines, except for the ``[DEFAULT]`` section, which contains default values for all sections (both match or engine).
 Engine sections contain no spaces in their name, match sections contain at least one, and usually two spaces (when a match label is provided).
 A section can be deactivated by making its name start with ``$``.

 If a parameter is omitted from the config file, dumbarb uses its internal defaults, documented below.
 Relying on these defaults (whenever suitable) is a good way of keeping the config file short and manageable.

+It is possible to specify more than one config file when starting dumbarb, e.g. a file with match parameters and a file with engine parameters.

 A very simple config file could look like this: